asankaSovis/password-manager-Python/README.md

 # password-manager
-This is a basic password manager for your computer.
+Password manager is a password manager designed to make managing passwords easy and secure.